-B.C. health officials say there are 299 new cases of COVID-19 as of Tuesday, including five new cases in Island Health.
+B.C. health officials say there were 1,120 new cases of COVID-19 over the weekend, including nine new cases in Island Health.

-Four of the new cases are epidemiologically-linked, meaning people who were never tested but were presumed to have COVID-19 because they developed symptoms and were close contacts of a laboratory-confirmed case.
+Seven of the new cases over this weekend are epidemiologically-linked, meaning people who were never tested but were presumed to have COVID-19 because they developed symptoms and were close contacts of a laboratory-confirmed case.

-There are 3,017 active cases of COVID-19 in the province (72 more than Nov.
-2 and a record high), 6,888 people who are under active public health monitoring as a result of identified exposure to known cases (440 more than Nov.
-2) and 12,430 people who tested positive have recovered.
+There are 2,945 active cases in B.C.
+(555 more than Oct.
+30) and there are 6,448 people who are under active public health monitoring as a result of identified exposure to known cases (445 more than Oct.
+30).
+A total of 12,207 people have recovered in the province.

-There has been one new health-care facility outbreak at Belvedere Care Centre.
-In total, 27 long-term care or assisted-living facilities and two acute-care facilities have active outbreaks.
+There were three new healthcare outbreaks Good Samaritan Delta View Care Centre, Hamilton Village Care Centre and Rotary Manor Dawson Creek.
+The outbreak at Baillie House has been declared over.
+In total, 26 long-term care or assisted-living facilities and two acute-care facilities have active outbreaks.
 They are:

 - Haro Park Centre long-term care facility (second occurrence) in Vancouver Coastal Health